utrad-ical/circus/packages/circus-web-ui/README.md

 ### For development

 3. Type `npm start`.
-This will start a webpack-dev-server with a reverse proxy settings pointing at `circus-api`.
+This will start a webpack-dev-server along with a reverse proxy pointing to `circus-api`.

 ## License